AlanLyu15/learngit/readme.txt

-Git is a distributed version control system.Harden is learning Git today.
+Git is a distributed version control system.
-Git is free software.Harden is a great boy.
+Git is free software distributed under the GPL.